wordofwarning/wordofwarning.org/current/2012-emergency/BLANKSPACEdownstairs/index.md

 [sturgeonsotherlaw.blogspot.co.uk](http://sturgeonsotherlaw.blogspot.co.uk/)
 ####Alexandra Kraszko	   *Vicia Faba*
 *Adopt a plant and become part of an unusual family!*
-Alexandra Kraszko has been raising vicia faba (broad bean) plants, planting beans daily and giving them unusual care and attention.
-Each plant has been fertilised with the artist's blood.
-Each plant has its own name.
+Alexandra planted 30 vicia faba beans and raised them with unusual care and attention while documenting the whole process on video.
+Each plant is unique and has been fertilised with the artist's blood.
+Each one has its own identity.
-Each has been involved in everyday activities with Alexandra and shares an unique history with her...
-And it is all documented.
-But...
-On the 13th of October 2012 all of Alexandra's plants are up for adoption.
+On the 13th of October 2012 all of Alexandra’s plants are up for adoption.
 Come to her greenhouse and become part of her bean family!
-Adopt a plant and additionally you will receive its own, unique video documentation...
-And...
-After all, how will you take care of your vicia faba?
+Adopt a plant of your choice and you will find out how it's been raised exactly.
+After that, it's up to you… How will you take care of your vicia faba?

-Alexandra Kraszko is a solo artist, who has recently been seen in angel club (north)'s 'minute'.
-Alexandra is open for collaboration, but mainly experimenting within the fields of live art, installation, durational and one to one performance.
+Alexandra Kraszko is both a solo and collaborative artist, mainly experimenting within the fields of live art, installation, durational and one to one performance.
+Alexandra has recently been seen in Angel Club (north)’s performance installation ‘minute’.

 ![Vicio Fabia](planting.png)
 ####Evans + Gaskell   *100 Deeds*